Bayern suspend Mane after Sane punch claims

 After flying back to Germany Mane was picked up privately at the airport while Sane got the team bus.

-Neither Mane or Sane have yet to comment on the alleged altercation.
+Neither Mane nor Sane have yet to comment on the alleged altercation.

 Bayern host City in their quarter-final second leg next Wednesday.